Helped college administrators & student leaders engage students at 280 schools in 21 states in 2014 election. Now preparing schools for 2016

 How do we engage America’s 20 million students in key elections?
 Campus Election Engagement Project empowers America's colleges and universities to help their students register, volunteer in campaigns, navigate daunting new voter laws, educate themselves on candidates, and turn out at the polls.
-This nonpartisan and tax deductible project has a huge multiplier effect for the resources invested, because it works through administrators, faculty and staff with salaries already paid for by their schools, helping them use their positions to engage their students.New donations will be doubled by a current $50,000 matching grant.
+This nonpartisan and tax deductible project has a huge multiplier effect for the resources invested, because it works through administrators, faculty and staff with salaries already paid for by their schools, plus student leaders, helping them use their key positions and resources to engage their students.New donations will be doubled by a current $50,000 matching grant.

 Paul Loeb, founder, Campus Election Engagement Project, email@example.com